scandio/passport-atlassian-crowd-sso/README.md

-# Passport-Atlassian-Crowd
+# Passport-Atlassian-Crowd-SSO

+This module is a fork of [Passport Atlassian Crowd](https://bitbucket.org/knecht_andreas/passport-atlassian-crowd) by Andreas Knecht.

 [Passport](http://passportjs.org/) strategy for authenticating [Atlassian Crowd](http://www.atlassian.com/software/crowd/)
-given a username and password.
+given a username and password and using the SSO token from [Atlassian Crowd](http://www.atlassian.com/software/crowd/).

 This module lets you authenticate using a username and password in your Node.js applications.
 By plugging into Passport, atlassian crowd authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).

 ## Installation

-    $ npm install passport-atlassian-crowd
+    $ npm install passport-atlassian-crowd-sso

 ## Usage

 #### Configure Strategy

 The atlassian-crowd authentication strategy authenticates users using a username and password via a REST call to your Crowd server.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user.
 This strategy can also be used with JIRA running as a crowd server.
 A valid application will have to be configured in Atlassian Crowd to be allowed to make requests.

 Pass an optional `retrieveGroupMemberships:true` flag to populate a `groups` array on the userprofile